Qatar crisis: Can Rex Tillerson fix this mess?

-The country's diplomat-in-chief begins his maiden voyage on Tuesday in the stormy seas of Middle East shuttle diplomacy.

-The matter at hand is a bitter conflict pitting Saudi Arabia and the UAE against Qatar.
-Both nations are security partners, vital to the success of the Trump administration's Middle East policy.
+The matter at hand is a bitter conflict pitting Saudi Arabia, the UAE, Bahrain, and Egypt against Qatar.
+All these countries are U.S. security partners, vital to achieving the Trump Administration's Middle East goals.

 He has given himself a thankless assignment -- with long odds against a definitive resolution -- but there is also the possibility that he could broker a temporary fix.